quicwg/base-drafts/draft-ietf-quic-transport.md

 this as a stream error of type STREAM_ID_ERROR ({{error-handling}}), unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

-A receiver MUST NOT renege on an advertisement; that is, once a receiver advertises a stream ID via a MAX_STREAM_ID frame, it MUST NOT subsequently advertise a smaller maximum ID.
-A sender may receive MAX_STREAM_ID frames out of order; a sender MUST therefore ignore any MAX_STREAM_ID that does not increase the maximum.
+A receiver cannot renege on an advertisement; that is, once a receiver advertises a stream ID via a MAX_STREAM_ID frame, advertising a smaller maximum ID has no effect.
+A sender MUST ignore any MAX_STREAM_ID frame that does not increase the maximum stream ID.

 ## Sending and Receiving Data